m4ch374/trading-bot/README.md

 # trading-bot
-a simple trading bot project
+a simple backtest EA based off of MA